engineyard/ey-docs/README.md

 5. Navigate to <http://localhost:8000/> (Default) to access a fully-functional copy of the EY Wiki.

-## Updating docs.engineyard.com

-After adding new content or updating existing content in the wiki repo, it then needs to be pushed live to wiki.basho.com.
-We do this using a post-receive hook [(written by Basho's Dan Reverri)](https://github.com/dreverri/repo-sync-webhook) and the "publish" branch.
-Here's the process to update the live site. **(Only people who have commit access to this repo will be able to do this.)**

-1. Make sure lastest changes are merged or committed to master branch

-2. Checkout "publish" branch

-    `git checkout publish`

-3. Merge changes from master into publish

-   	`git merge master`

-4. Push changes back to publish branch

-   	`git push origin publish`

-After you merge your changes into publish and push them back to the repo, the post-receive hook will fire and docs.engineyard.com should be updated within several minutes.

 <A name="feedback">
 ## Issues, Questions, Comments, Etc.